IBM-Bluemix-Docs/mobilepush/push_step_3.md

 # Set up service client SDK's
 {: #push_step_3}
-Last updated: 07 June 2017
+Last updated: 08 June 2017
 {: .last-updated}

 Ensure that you have [obtained your notification credentials](push_step_1.html) and have [configured a push service instance](push_step_2.html).
 You then need to set up the application for using Push Notifications service to register, subscribe and receive push notifications.

-Based on your requirement, go through the following steps:
+To set up the service client SDK, go through the following steps based on your application type.

 ## On Android applications
 {: #push_step_3_Android}